Toloka/docs/en/template-builder/reference/helper.if.md

 The `else` property is optional.
 For example, you ask a Toloker "do you like the image?".
 You can make a comment field appear when a negative response is selected.
 And if a positive response is selected then nothing happens.

+To learn more about conditions, see the [List of conditions](conditions.md).

 [![View example](../_images/buttons/view-example.svg)](https://ya.cc/t/7YZMlnzh3tz4Bb)

 {% cut "Components used in the example" %}